ice-csic-astroexotic/ML-Poppyns/README.md

    ```commandline
    conda env create -f environment.yaml
    ```

-    !!! warning "macOS users"

-        For macOS users the `cudatoolkit` package has to be commented out in the environment file.
-        Otherwise the environment will not be resolved.

    NOTE: For macOS users the `cudatoolkit` package has to be commented out in the environment file.
 Otherwise the environment will not be resolved.